 Our clinical enterprise uses a comprehensive care model, with multidisciplinary cancer programs offering advanced treatment options such as minimally invasive and robotic surgery, proton and intensity-modulated radiotherapy (as well as a 1.5-Tesla MRI-guided linear accelerator), hematopoietic stem cell transplantation, a chemotherapy, targeted therapy and immunotherapy in conjunction with the precision medicine, as well as access to clinical trials.

-Additionally our membership consists of more than 300 researchers, clinicians and educators throughout the University of Florida and UF Health, the Southeast’s most comprehensive academic health center — boasting six health colleges, nine research centers/institutes, 10 hospitals, two veterinary hospitals and a host of physician medical practices and outpatient services throughout North Central and Northeast Florida.
+Additionally our membership consists of more than 300 researchers, clinicians and educators throughout the University of Florida, one of the nation’s top 5 public research universities, and UF Health, the Southeast’s most comprehensive academic health center — boasting six health colleges, nine research centers/institutes, 10 hospitals, two veterinary hospitals and a host of physician medical practices and outpatient services throughout North Central and Northeast Florida.
 Additionally, more than 90% of the center’s members also serve as faculty; the Cancer Center boasts members from 11 UF colleges.
 Members may also hold affiliations with other institutes and centers across the university or serve as physicians for the UF Health Shands family of hospitals and clinical programs.

 This multidisciplinary membership allows for exciting collaborations and encourages the translation of basic laboratory findings to novel curative and preventive therapies.